 - a) Student Support Plan: The INSTITUTION agrees to design and implement a viable plan to deliver specialized support services to promote and increase access, persistence and completion of a postsecondary education.
-The plan is created by the INSTITUTION, but should follow the outline included in Appendix A and will be submitted to WSAC for review and approval.
-Although not required, the INSTITUTION is highly encouraged to review the Student Support Plan annually to make modifications to their plan as needed to most effectively serve Passport eligible students. - b) Identification: The INSTITUTION must include on their application for admission or registration materials a question asking a student to self-disclose whether they were in state, tribal, or federal foster care in Washington state, or experienced unaccompanied homelessness.
+The plan is created by the INSTITUTION but should follow the outline included in Appendix A and will be submitted to WSAC for review and approval.
+The INSTITUTION is highly encouraged to review the Student Support Plan annually to make modifications to their plan as needed to most effectively serve Passport eligible students. - b) Identification: The INSTITUTION must include on their application for admission or registration materials a question asking a student to self-disclose whether they were in state, tribal, or federal foster care in Washington state, or experienced unaccompanied homelessness.
 The question may be used for the purpose of delivering support services and awarding financial aid and will be shared with the INSTITUTION's Passport Designated Support Staff (DSS).
 Additionally, campuses are encouraged to develop other identification strategies so that all eligible students on campus are engaged.
 It may not be used in consideration for admission to the INSTITUTION. - c) Student Eligibility: If the INSTITUTION has identified a former foster youth who is not in the WSAC Portal, it should provide a Consent Form to the student and forward it to the AGENCY for the purpose of determining program eligibility.
-If the student was in tribal foster care, the INSTITUTION should also provide the student with a Tribal Verification Form. - The INSTITUTION will determine eligibility for students experiencing unaccompanied homelessness.
+If the student was in tribal foster care, the INSTITUTION should also provide the student with a Tribal Verification Form.

+The INSTITUTION will determine eligibility for students experiencing unaccompanied homelessness.
 In difficult to determine cases, the INSTITUTION may refer the student to WSAC for eligibility determination.
+The INSTITUTION may elect to have students who have experienced unaccompanied homelessness complete the Passport Housing Questionnaire to help determine eligibility.

 - d) Verifying Eligibility: Verify Passport student eligibility electronically through the WSAC Portal.
 This verification shall suffice for documentation of the student's program eligibility as well as their independent status for the purpose of financial aid packaging and support services.
-When processing unaccompanied homeless youth, financial aid administrators will post the student's eligibility to the WSAC Portal. - Leadership Commitment: Create a lasting institutional commitment to serve current and former foster youth and students who have experienced unaccompanied homelessness by designating a president, chancellor, vice-president, or other position of leadership to advocate and take responsibility for the program's success.
+When processing unaccompanied homeless youth, financial aid administrators will post the student's eligibility to the WSAC Portal. - e) Leadership Commitment: Create a lasting institutional commitment to serve current and former foster youth and students who have experienced unaccompanied homelessness by designating a president, chancellor, vice-president, or other position of leadership to advocate and take responsibility for the program's success.

 INSTITUTIONS should identify an additional person in a leadership role who oversees the operations of the program and assists the Passport Designated Support Staff to remove barriers for successful program implementation.
+A role description for the Passport Campus Leader is in Appendix B.